Sakshamnayyar/auto-job-tracker/README.md

 ---

-## 🛡️ Fail-Safe: CSV Logging of Failed Emails
+## 🛡️ CSV Logging of Failed Emails

 Any job-related email that fails parsing or cannot be added to Notion is automatically saved in a CSV file (`unparsed_emails.csv`) for review.

-- 📄 This file is **uploaded as a private GitHub Actions artifact**, not stored in the repo
-- ✅ Only you (the workflow runner) can download and review it
-- 🔐 Keeps your data secure and out of version control

 ---